 Pastor Teri (email@example.com)

 This is a casual group for anyone who doesn’t feel like they fit in the other groups, or who would just like to try out small groups.
-They will meet at Upland, and have low-key conversations about life, God, some books, and your questions.
+They will meet at the Trojan Horse, and have low-key conversations about life, God, some books, and your questions.
 Feel free to bring a friend!

 Girls’ Group Tues evenings • Weekly